Latest posts by Aran Davies (see all)

-How to create your own white paper for ICO
+Create your own white paper for ICO

 Nailing your project outline is vitally important.
-It should clearly define exactly problem you intend to solve.
-Key to the project outline is to make it unique and catchy.
+It should clearly define the exact problem you intend to solve.
+The key to the project outline is to make it unique and catchy.
 It absolutely needs to stand out from the crowd and make investors want to read on.

 This is the section where you need to make your project shine.
-The solution should include a thorough breakdown of your project, including a full project description, to show exactly how it solves the problem you just outlined.
+The solution should include a thorough breakdown of your project, including a detailed technical description, to show exactly how it solves the problem you just outlined.

 Obviously, most companies will only have an outline or prototype of the project that they wish to undertake.
-In this case, you should include as many of the visual data or mockups that you have to help investors visualize your project.
+In this case, you should include as many of the visual prototype data or mockups that you have to help investors visualize your project.

 A budget breakdown is a good way to reassure investors about how you intend to spend the money.
 This will help them evaluate your project plan as a whole and also convince them that your ICO is not a scam.